bryantuwagbale/shop-shop/README.md

 This project refactors a fictional e-commerce application to use Redux for global state control, paired with a React front end, Node.js and Express.js for the back-end server, and MongoDB for the database.
 Stripe is used for payments.

 ## Installation
-If you would like to modify the code, clone the project onto your computer, and run `npm install` in the root directory, in the client directory, and in the server directory.
+Run `npm install` in the root directory, in the client directory, and in the server directory.

 From the root directory, type `npm start` to start the Express and GraphQL/Apollo servers.
 The homepage of the application will open in your default browser.